theobori-cafe/theobori.cafe/posts/terraform_chaos_teeworlds.md

 These are prefixed with `ec_` because they are associated with the `econ` server.
 This configuration binds a TCP port which will expose the Telnet protocol-based econ server.

-Through the latter, we'll be able to retrieve events from the Teeworlds server, such as a message sent, a player killed or a flag captured!
+Through the latter, we'll be able to retrieve events from the Teeworlds server, such as a message sent, a player killed or a flag captured !

 &nbsp;